MapTab: A Diagnostic Benchmark for Long-Horizon Multi-Criteria Multimodal Reasoning on Heterogeneous Topological Graphs: Prompt Template

 \subsection{Prompts for RP Queries}

 For RP tasks, the prompts in the Metromap dataset are divided into a total of 12 categories.
-Among them, three categories correspond to unconstrained prompts under different input modalities, namely Map-only, Edge\_tab-only, and Map+Edge\_tab.
-The remaining nine categories involve prompts with single or multiple constraints.
+Among them, three categories correspond to criteria-free prompts under different input modalities, namely Map-only, Edge\_tab-only, and Map+Edge\_tab.
+The remaining nine categories involve prompts with single or multiple multi-criteria.

-Furthermore, in constrained Metromap scenarios, in order to enable a comprehensive consideration of different evaluation dimensions, normalization or transformation operations are applied to the indicators Time, Price, Comfort Level, Reliability, and Transfer Time.
+Furthermore, in criteria-based Metromap scenarios, in order to enable a comprehensive consideration of different evaluation dimensions, normalization or transformation operations are applied to the indicators Time, Price, Comfort Level, Reliability, and Transfer Time.
 The specific preprocessing rules are as follows: \begin{enumerate} \item \textbf{Time}: The original value range $[0, 3]$ is linearly scaled to $[0, 1]$. \item \textbf{Price}: The original value range $[0, 1.5]$ is linearly scaled to $[0, 1]$. \item \textbf{Transfer Time}: The original value range $[5, 15]$ is scaled according to the same benchmark ratio as $[0, 3]$, so as to ensure that transfer behaviors are assigned a significant penalty weight. \item \textbf{Comfort Level and Reliability}: Comfort and reliability (originally in the range $[0, 1]$) are subjected to an inverse transformation (i.e., $1 - x$) when jointly considered with other factors, and zero values are removed. \end{enumerate}

-Similarly, for constrained Travelmap datasets, the four indicators, Time, Price, Comfort Level, and Reliability, also require corresponding scaling or inversion operations.
-The specific rules are as follows: \begin{enumerate} \item \textbf{Time}: The original value range $[0, 180]$ is linearly scaled to $[0, 1]$.
+Similarly, for multi-criteria Travelmap datasets, the four indicators, Time, Price, Comfort Level, and Reliability, also require corresponding scaling or inversion operations.
+The specific rules are as follows:

+\begin{enumerate} \item \textbf{Time}: The original value range $[0, 180]$ is linearly scaled to $[0, 1]$.
 If the range is larger, scaling is still performed based on the $[0, 180]$ interval. \item \textbf{Price}: The original value range $[0, 200]$ is linearly scaled to $[0, 1]$.
 If the range is larger, scaling is still performed based on the $[0, 200]$ interval. \item \textbf{Comfort Level}: The original value range $[0, 5]$ is linearly scaled to $[0, 1]$. \item \textbf{Comfort Level and Reliability}: Comfort and reliability (in the range $[0, 1]$) are subjected to an inverse transformation (i.e., $1 - x$) when jointly considered with other factors, and zero values are removed. \end{enumerate}